 The company identifies its exposure to liquidity risk according to the markets where it operates, and the products and services offered to its customers.
-For such purpose the Company has analyzed the processes associated to treasury in order to design controls and strategies to reduce the impact.
+For such purpose, the Company has analyzed the processes associated with treasury to design controls and strategies to reduce the impact.